 I grew up on the 17th floor of a public housing project on the Lower East Side of Manhattan.
-Its cluster of grimly functional towers scrape elbows with its stylistic cousin, the hulking, utilitarian Manhattan Bridge.
-This had several consequences: the rumble of the (24 hour) “subway” created an acoustic background to my boyhood that causes subsequent sonic environments to seem as if they are missing a proper foundation; I frequently catch a glimpse of my early home in the opening shots of all those movies set in my home town, helicopter-mounted camera framing the harbor, the several bridges, the lower skyline; a picture of my house is on Wikipedia, in the entry about the Bridge — and how many can say that?
+Its cluster of grimly functional towers scrape elbows with the hulking, utilitarian Manhattan Bridge.
+The rumble of the (24 hour) “subway” created an acoustic background to my childhood that causes most subsequent sonic environments to seem as if they are missing a proper foundation.
+I frequently catch a glimpse of my first home in the framing shots in all those movies and TV shows set in New York, helicopter-mounted camera caressing the harbor, the bridges, and the lower skyline.

 After completing a postdoctoral project with Prof. David Montgomery in an area where fluid dynamics and plasma physics intersect, I was hired by the Naval Research Laboratory in Washington, DC, where I worked on various problems for the Navy, NASA, DOE, and others for 21 years.
-Among these projects were: molecular-scale simulations of shocks and detonations in solids, using massively parallel supercomputers; missile tracking algorithms; simulating turbulence; equation of state of deuterium; laser-plasma interactions; techniques for particle simulation of plasmas; hydrodynamic instabilities at interfaces; and design of laser fusion systems for energy production.
+Among these projects were: molecular-scale simulations of shocks and detonations in solids, using massively parallel supercomputers (such as the Connection Machine—a new thing in those days); missile tracking algorithms; simulating turbulence; equation of state of deuterium; laser-plasma interactions; techniques for particle simulation of plasmas; hydrodynamic instabilities at interfaces; and design of laser fusion systems for energy production.

 Aside from my mostly automated relationship with Twitter, I don’t use any “social media.”
 Please do not be offended when I ignore your request to join LinkedIn.
 I didn’t see your invitation because it went right to the spam box.

 New content, and old content as I convert it, is in HTML5, served by Apache2 on Debian Linux.
-The pages and stylesheet validate and should work in any modern browser.2 However, there is still some old stuff here in HTML4 that might be a bit of a mess; I hope to convert all of this before long.
+The pages and stylesheet validate and should work in any modern browser.
+However, there is still some ancient stuff here in HTML4 that might be a bit of a mess; I hope to convert all of this before long.

 I use open-source software exclusively.
-In preparing this site I make extensive use of linux, vim, mutt, the gnu tools, ImageMagick, python, many python libraries (elementtree, anydbm, etc.), graphviz, the Berkeley DB, Gimp, rsync, and much more.
+In preparing this site I make extensive use of Linux, [Neo]Vim, the Gnu tools, ImageMagick, Python, graphviz, Blender, rsync, and much more.